 This course introduces core computer programming and database principles that are needed for web application development.
 Students are expected to complete several hands-on and portfolio projects and attend in class lectures, exam preparation, assessment and feedback sessions.

-This course will be 12 weeks, conducted 8 hours per day, 5 days per week (1 week introduction, 10 weeks of instruction, and 1 week of exam review/internship interviews preparation)
+This course will be 12 weeks, conducted 8 hours per day (to clarify, the course is 6 hours per day.
+The extra 2 hours is for studying, working on their projects and tutoring.
+Tutoring would be conducted by York College C.S. student volunteers if/when available).
+5 days per week (1 week introduction, 10 weeks of instruction, and 1 week of exam review/internship interviews preparation)

 Tentative Course Start Date: Monday, February 6th, 2017